lore10/I-D-i/README.md

 - Project Management for Research and Development: Guiding Innovation for Positive R&D Outcomes (Best Practices and Advances in Program Management Series), 2014 by Lory Mitchell Wingate
 - Managing Research, Development and Innovation: Managing the Unmanageable, 2010 by Ravi Jain, Harry C. Triandis, Cynthia W. Weick
 - Managing Technological Innovation.
 Competitive Advantage from Change, 3rd Edition, Frederick Betz -Wiley-Interscience (2011)

+Revisión de Escritura Científica en el libro:
+- How to Write and Publish a Scientific Paper, Barbara Gastel and Robert A. Day - GreenWood (2016)